 Along with a Masters in Tourism with a focus on Sustainable Destination Management from George Washington University, Jim also holds a certificate in Placemaking and Community-Based Urbanism from New York University.
 He has taught industry courses as part of Destinations International’s Certified Destination Management Executive (CDME) program, authored industry policy briefs, and spoken at numerous industry events on destination development and management.
 He is a member of Destinations International’s Advocacy Committee.

-Tyler firmly and gently steers key Resonance business in master-planned resorts and urban communities from Kaua‘i to Calgary, Seattle to the Sea of Cortés.
-His relationships with clients are personal, his patience legendary, and his capacity to marshal writers, designers and production to create exceptional work is limitless.
+A project management expert with 12 years experience on urban and resort real estate projects, Tyler steers all Resonance residential / hospitality accounts.
+His relationships with clients are personal and his capacity to marshal writers, designers and production to create exceptional work is limitless.

 Dean joins Resonance from DDB Canada, where he managed complex, multi-platform campaigns for clients including Rocky Mountaineer, TELUS and CrimeStoppers.
 A passionate world traveler, Dean approaches every project by asking the right strategic questions and bringing razor sharp attention to detail.

 Rhiannon has spent nearly a decade in client services in the retail, events, publishing and health and wellness industries.
 She has a Bachelor of Technology in Graphic Communications Management from Ryerson University and works with Resonance staff to ensure daily efficiency, coordination, quality and good humor in the creative studio.

 Originally from Buenos Aires, Celeste has lived in 10 cities across four continents, and written, photographed and produced digital content for Condé Nast Traveler, Wallpaper, National Geographic Traveler, Robb Report, The New York Times, Wall Street Journal, Vogue and many others.
 At Resonance, her expertise in luxury culture becomes compelling storytelling for all our clients.

 This graduate of Emily Carr University of Art and Design has worked at DDB Canada, Seven25 and Cossette, and has experience as a studio designer in advertising and for the social sector.
 A visual problem solver and collaborator, Sheri brings brand development, typography and information design expertise to Resonance.